 What’s the best ground beef for burgers?

-Do I have to season the meat before cooking?
+Do I need to season the meat before forming the patties?

-Can I make these on a regular grill?
+Can I make these on a regular grill instead of a griddle?

 Absolutely.
-A flat-top griddle makes it easier to cook thinner patties, but a traditional grill works well, too.
+A flat-top griddle makes it easier to cook thinner smash-style patties, but a traditional gas or charcoal grill works great too.
+Just be aware that thinner patties can fall through wider grill grates, so keep an eye on them or use a grill pan.

 Final Thoughts